intesso/javascript-obstacles/README.md

   if (!i) {
     const myconst = i;
   }
-  console.log(myconst); // ReferenceError: myconst is not defined in this block scope }
+  console.log(myconst); // ReferenceError: myconst is not defined }
 console.log(myvar); // -> 2
-console.log(mylet); // ReferenceError: mylet is not defined in this scope console.log(myconst); // ReferenceError: myconst is not defined in this scope
+console.log(mylet); // ReferenceError: mylet is not defined console.log(myconst); // ReferenceError: myconst is not defined
 ```

 --